Girton College, Cambridge: 1869 to 1976: Pioneering for women's education

 At that time, students had the option of doing a Pass degree, which consisted of "a disorderly collection of fragmented learning", or an Honours degree, which at that time meant the Mathematics Tripos, classics, and natural or moral sciences.
 An Honours degree was considered more challenging than the Pass degree.
 In 1869, Henry Sidgwick helped institute the Examinations for Women, which was designed to be of intermediate difficulty.
 This idea was heavily opposed by Emily Davies, as she demanded admittance to the Tripos examinations.

 The college was established on 16 October 1869 under the name of the College for Women at Benslow House in Hitchin, Hertfordshire, which was considered to be a convenient distance from Cambridge and London.
 It was thought to be less "risky" and less controversial to locate the college away from Cambridge in the beginning.
 The college was one of England's first residential colleges for women.
 Whitelands College, now part of the University of Roehampton, was established as a college of higher education for women earlier, in 1841.
 They worked with Fanny Metcalfe to develop the curricula.

 In July and October 1869, entrance examinations were held in London, to which 21 candidates came; 16 passed.
-The first term started on 16 October 1869, when five students began their studies: Emily Gibson, Anna Lloyd, Louisa Lumsden, Isabella Townshend and Sarah Woodhead.
+The first term started on 16 October 1869, when five students began their studies: Emily Gibson, Anna Lloyd, Louisa Lumsden, Isabella Frances Townshend and Sarah Woodhead.
 Adelaide Manning was also registered as a student, although with the intention of staying for a single term, and her step-mother Charlotte Manning was the first Mistress.

 The first three students to unofficially sit the Tripos exams in Lent term 1873, Rachel Cook and Lumsden, who both took the Classical Tripos, as well as Woodhead, who took the Mathematical Tripos, were known as "The Pioneers".

 In 1871, through fundraising £7,000 was collected, which allowed for the purchase of land either at Hitchin or near Cambridge.
 By 1872, sixteen acres of land at the present site were acquired near the village of Girton.
 The college was then renamed Girton College, and opened at the new location in October 1873.
 The buildings had cost £12,000 to erect, and consisted of a single block which comprised the east half of Old Wing.
 At the time, thirteen students were admitted.
 In 1876, Old Wing was completed, and Taylor's Knob, the college laboratory and half of the Hospital Wing was built.